-Overall Support: Existing evidence moderately supports the assumption.
+Overall Support: Evidence provides limited support of the element.
 An example of additional evidence could be a survey of parents to begin to understand the degree to which parents correctly understand and interpret MSAA scores and other MSAA-based information to understand what their child knows and can do.

-11.3 Conclusions
+11.3 Conclusions and Next Steps

-Because 2023 is the second year of the MSAA Science assessment, many assumptions and associated elements have limited or moderate evidence.
+Because 2024 is the second year of the MSAA Science assessment since establishing the cut scores, many assumptions and associated elements have limited or moderate evidence.
 However, both the quantity and quality of the evidence are expected to improve in the following years.
-The MSAA Psychometrics Subcommittee acknowledges areas where evidence may be weak or missing and has developed a research agenda to further develop evidence in those areas.
-These assumptions and elements form the validity arguments for MSAA scores, and their relevance, completeness, and overall support are summarized in Table 11.2 below.
+Many of the assumptions and elements that support the primary intended score interpretations and three intended uses of MSAA scores are backed by solid evidence.
+The MSAA Psychometrics Subcommittee has identified areas where evidence is weak or missing, particularly for the intended score uses, and has developed a research agenda to address these gaps.
+These assumptions and elements form the core of the MSAA score validity argument.
+Their relevance, completeness, and support are summarized in Table 11.3, alongside next steps for further strengthening the SIUs.